Catalonia's independence standoff: What's next?

 Catalans have their own language, which is based on the romance Latin-based tongues of southern Europe but is quite different from Spanish, which was influenced by the Arabs who ruled huge swathes of medieval Spain.
 Several times during its history, Catalonia has found itself caught between the rivalries of France and Spain.

-The region industrialized before the rest of Spain and had strong anarchist, socialist and communist movements that all fought against General Francisco Franco in the 1936-1939 Spanish Civil war.

-The current dispute goes back to that conflict.
-Franco, the victor, repressed Catalonia's earlier limited autonomy, and in the early years of the dictatorship at least, expressions of Catalan language and culture.
-It wasn't until four years after Franco's death in 1979 that the region regained some of that autonomy.
+The region industrialized before the rest of Spain and had strong anarchist, socialist and communist movements that all fought against General Francisco Franco in the 1936-1939 Spanish Civil Wnia's earlier limited autonomy, and in the early years of the dictatorship at least, expressions of Catalan language and culture.
+It wasn't until four years after Franco's 1975 death that the region regained some of that autonomy.

 In 2006, the Spanish government backed Catalonia's calls for even greater powers, granting "nation" status and financial control to the region.
 But four years later, the Constitutional Court rescinded that status, ruling that while Catalan is a "nationality," Catalonia itself is not a nation.